Gmarvis/Algorithms-30-days-challenge/solution.md

 ### Leetcode

-# problem (Reverse Vowels of a String
+# problem (Reverse Words in a String)

-)

-Given a string s, reverse only all the vowels in the string and return it.
+Given an input string s, reverse the order of the words.

-The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both lower and upper cases, more than once.
+A word is defined as a sequence of non-space characters.
+The words in s will be separated by at least one space.

+Return a string of the words in reverse order concatenated by a single space.

+Note that s may contain leading or trailing spaces or multiple spaces between two words.
+The returned string should only have a single space separating the words.
+Do not include any extra spaces.

 Example 1:

-Input: s = "hello"
-Output: "holle"
-Example 2:

-Input: s = "leetcode"
+Input: s = "the sky is blue"
-Output: "leotcede"
+Output: "blue is sky the"

 # Intuition